mmore500/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 ### Difficulties and Future Directions

-### Thanks!
+### Acknowledgements

-In closing, I'd like to give credit to Austin Ferguson (@FergusonAJ) for being an excellent mentor on this project.
+I'd like to give credit to Austin Ferguson (@FergusonAJ) for being an excellent mentor on this project.
 He came up with the rough outline for this system, and contributed to every aspect of its design, as well as some of the code itself.
 Thanks also to everyone on the WAVES team who helped with advice, tips, and feedback.

 This project gave me the opportunity to learn a lot about web development, the Empirical library, and contributing to real-life distributed software.
 I hope that our contribution will prove to be a valuable addition to the library.